Build · Bot Design

 ));

-Submit a transaction — append instructions to the wallet, assemble, and send:
+Append instructions to the wallet, assemble, send:

 let ix = system_instruction::transfer(&payer, &destination, amount);